• Skip to primary navigation

 Instructions

-• Combine all marinade ingredients in a bowl and mix well.
+• Combine marinade ingredients (soy sauce, mirin, sesame oil, garlic, grated pear) and mix well.

-• Soak rice cakes in hot water for 30 minutes; drain.
+• Soak rice cakes in water for at least 30 minutes; drain.

-• In a skillet over medium-high heat, add 1 tbs light olive oil.
+• In a skillet over medium-high heat, add 2 tablespoons of a neutral flavored oil.

-• Add onions and carrots and stir-fry until tender, about 5 minutes.
+• Add onions and carrots and stir-fry, about one minute.

-• Add garlic and cook 1 minute until fragrant.
+• Add sliced garlic and cook one minute until fragrant.

-• Add napa cabbage and stir-fry with other ingredients, about 1-2 minutes.
+• Add napa cabbage and stir-fry with other ingredients for another minute.

-• Add rice cakes to skillet and mix well with all the ingredients.
+• Add the rice cakes and mix with all the ingredients.

 Notes